 Custard is made from egg yolks, cream and sugar.
 Its proper name is Sauce Anglaise, ironically a French name which means “English Sauce”.
-Its one of those really cheffy things we do to show off.
 Simple to make but also very simple to mess up.
 A lumpy, watery and funny coloured custard is a no-no. Always strain it once done and don’t be scared to keep at it for as long as necessary.
-The longer you stir it over simmering water, the thicker it will get.
+The longer you stir it over simmering water, the thicker it will get BUT it’s also easy to end up with scrambled eggs!
+Keep an eye on your custard at all times.

 You make custard in a metal bowl OVER a pot of simmering water, never directly on the heat source or stove.
 This prevents the base from burning and causing lumps and also allows you to properly maintain a heat that isn’t to severe.
 I won’t lie, its a bit tedious and needs you to keep stirring with a wooden spoon (never use a whisk as this will cause bubbles and make you think its thickened when it hasn’t).
 The custard is done when you lift the spoon and run your finger along the back of it and the line holds its shape without the custard dripping and closing it.